 Charles T. Ray, aka: “Pony” Deal (or Diehl) – A former member of the John Kinney Gang, Diehl joined the Jesse Evans Gang during New Mexico’s Lincoln County War.
 Afterward, he went to Arizona and joined the Clanton Cowboys.
 He was sought after by Wyatt Earp during the Earp Vendetta Ride but wasn’t found.

 Joseph Raynolds – After stealing a horse from Captain Jack Crawford, he was captured, convicted, and served 18 months in prison.

 Ned Ray (18??-1864) – Ray was a Bannack, Montana, acting sheriff when Henry Plummer was absent and thought to have been a member of Henry Plummer’s gang of Innocents.
 He was hanged by Montana Vigilantes.

 Bob Reagin – Outlaw member of the Little Dick West Gang, he was captured by Heck Thomas.

 Procopio Real – Outlaw member Vicente Silva’s White Caps Gang in Las Vegas, New Mexico.

 Len Redfield – A suspected outlaw in Arizona, he was lynched in 1877 for allegedly robbing a stagecoach.

 James Edwin Reed – The son of Belle Starr and Jim Reed, he was a known horse thief and suspected stagecoach and train robber.

 Jim Reed (1845?-1874) – Rode with Quantrill’s Raiders during the Civil War.
 He married Belle Starr, was involved with the James-Younger Gang and Tom Starr’s gang.
-He was killed by a deputy sheriff at Paris, Texas in August 1874.
+He was killed by a deputy sheriff in Paris, Texas, in August 1874.

 John Reeves – Outlaw member of the Christian Gang.